Introduction to Psychedelics and Epigenetics

 Conclusion: The Future of Psychedelics and Epigenetics in Mental Health Treatment.

 Ibrahim’s story represents the paradigm shift happening in modern mental health practices.
 After suffering from treatment-proof depression for years, Ibrahim finally found relief through psychedelic-assisted psychotherapy.
-He says “it’s like I was stuck on a rollercoaster going down without anything I could do until I tried this therapy- it’s the hopeful future.”
+He says “It’s like I was stuck on a rollercoaster going down without anything I could do until I tried this therapy- it’s the hopeful future.”

 Frequently Asked Questions